-Our acute residential drug and alcohol detox programs offer safety, comfort, and peace of mind to people detoxing from cocaine, opiates, alcohol, and other drugs.
-At Avedis, we believe that detox needs to be manageable, or it won’t happen.
+Our acute residential drug and alcohol detox program offers safety, comfort, and peace of mind to people detoxing from cocaine, opiates, alcohol, and other drugs.
+At Avedis, we believe detox must be manageable, or it won’t happen.
 To ensure clients’ safety, our medical team provides 24/7/365 care to patients in the crucial beginning stages of addiction recovery.
 Watching people return to consciousness after months — sometimes years — of impaired, sedated living brings us tremendous joy and purpose.
 If your previous attempts at recovery have been unsuccessful, Avedis’ drug and alcohol center in Tarzana, CA, can help.

 If Detoxing at Home Worked, You Wouldn’t Be Reading This

 We recommend an inpatient drug and alcohol detox to help people through the initial stages of addiction withdrawal.
-Depending on how long you’ve been using and how much of each substance you’ve been using, withdrawal symptoms vary.
+Withdrawal symptoms vary depending on how long you’ve been using and how much of each substance you’ve been using.
 Symptoms of withdrawal may include combinations of the following:

 - Sensitivity to heat and cold

 To keep patients as comfortable and stable as possible, we can provide FDA-approved withdrawal medications if we need to.
 Our clinicians will decide which drugs to administer (if any) based on your risk for potentially serious complications, health and medication history, allergies, and existing medical conditions.

 While certain prescribed medications can protect patients from health-related detox complications, this is only the first step in addiction treatment.
 Drug and alcohol detox is an essential first step in recovery; however, detox alone is not enough to help a person stay sober long-term.